 Babies have thinner and more permeable skin than adults.
 While it has the same number of layers — three — each layer is thinner for a baby.
 The epidermis layer — the one tasked with protecting our body — is three to five times thinner than an adult’s and is made up of smaller cells.

-How to Choose Clothes That Respect Your Baby’s Skin
+How to Choose Outfits That Respect Your Baby’s Skin

 Awareness about organic food has been growing among parents in recent years.
 However, the message about the impact of chemically-treated baby clothes didn’t spread as fast despite the potential long-term health consequences on infants.
 In recent years, scientists found widespread use of potentially harmful chemicals in children's clothing.

-The baby and children clothes we find in retail stores or online are usually made of cotton, polyester (and other synthetic fibers), or a combination of the two.
+The baby and children's clothes we find in retail stores or online are usually made of non-organic cotton, polyester (and other synthetic fibers), or a combination of the two.
 Here's why it is a problem:

 The best and safest alternative for your baby today is to choose clothes made of organic cotton that is certified to organic standards across the entire manufacturing process.
 Organic cotton is grown naturally and sustainably, without herbicides, pesticides, or any other harmful chemicals.
 Choosing organic means limiting your baby’s exposure to potentially harmful chemicals found in non-organic clothing.